-1. Select one or more of the species or seed mixtures listed in Table 8.1 for the appropriate Plant Hardiness Zone (from Figure B.3), and enter them in the Temporary Seeding Summary below along with application rates, seeding dates and seeding depths.
+1. Select one or more of the species or seed mixtures listed in Table B.1 for the appropriate Plant Hardiness Zone (from Figure B.3), and enter them in the Temporary Seeding Summary below along with application rates, seeding dates and seeding depths.
 If this Summary is not put on the plan and completed, then Table B.1 plus fertilizer and lime rates must be put on the plan.
-2. For sites having soil tests performed, use and show the recommended rates by the testing agency.
-Soil tests are not required for Temporary Seeding.